Palo Alto, California Therapists

 An Overview of Mental Health in Palo Alto, California

 Across the United States, mental illness is creating a health crisis in all types of communities.
-While many demographics, such as minorities and the poor, are often disproportionately affected, mental illness can affect anyone regardless of age, race, class or gender.
+While many demographics, such as minorities and the poor, are often disproportionately affected, mental illness can affect anyone regardless of age, race, class, or gender.
 One example of its non-discriminatory nature is the city of Palo Alto, California.

 Palo Alto at a Glance

 Located in Santa Clara County, Palo Alto is an affluent community with a population of approximately 67,000 residents.
 Palo Alto is in the middle of Silicon Valley, a capital in the tech industry.
 It is home to some of the largest tech and social media companies in the world.
-Palo Alto itself is headquarters to a variety of large companies such as Tesla and HP.
+Palo Alto itself is the headquarters of a variety of large companies such as Tesla and HP.
 The median income for residents was over $147,000 in 2017.
 In contrast, the median income for the state of California was just under $72,000.

 Palo Alto residents have a huge rate of higher education.
 This isn’t surprising considering the number of high-tech employers.
 Almost 30 percent of adults over the age of 25 possess a bachelor’s degree, while over 50 percent have earned a graduate degree.